pskowronek/unitra-fm-radio-arduino/README.md

-Of course to do it right I should have designed a custom circuit board, but since I wanted to play around and have some freedom to add new features I used universal prototyping circuit boards and everything was connected using jumpers (I guess I spent more on them than on the arduino and modules <sic!>) and a bit of hot glue :)
+Of course to do it right I should have designed a custom circuit board, but since I wanted to play around and have some freedom to add new features I used universal prototyping circuit boards and everything was connected using jumpers (I guess I spent more on them than on the Arduino and modules <sic!>) and a bit of hot glue :)

 The connecting scheme is mostly the same as on [Nick's](http://educ8s.tv/arduino-fm-radio-project) project with some additional wirings to:
-- control LCD brightness - connect 8-LED pin of LCD to digital pin D3 of arduino
+- control LCD brightness - connect 8-LED pin of LCD to digital pin D3 of Arduino
-- to quickly adjust to predefined stations using rotary switch - connect arduino's analog pin A1 to main pin of rotary switch and  between position pins solder use resistors (220ohm) to build a voltage ladder then connect the first pin to negative and the last one to positive
+- to quickly adjust to predefined stations using rotary switch - connect Arduino's analog pin A1 to main pin of rotary switch and  between position pins solder use resistors (220ohm) to build a voltage ladder then connect the first pin to negative and the last one to positive
-- **in case of RDA5807m you must power it with 3.3V which you can take it directly from Arduino 3.3V PIN**
+- **in case of RDA5807m you must power it with 3.3V which you can take it directly from Arduino 3.3V PIN, alternatively add low-pass filter (60ohm + 110uF) to drop voltage from 5V to 3.3V and provide less noisy power supply for FM module**

-To provide 5V power out of the 5xAA battery pack use LDO LM1117 in the simplest manner (refer to its datasheet) - simply connect GND to negative, INPUT connect thru the switch embedded into potentiometer and finally use OUTPUT to power all the stuff.
+To provide 5V power out of the 5xAA battery pack use LDO LM1117 in the simplest manner (refer to its data-sheet) - simply connect GND to negative, INPUT connect thru the switch embedded into potentiometer and finally use OUTPUT to power all the stuff.
 To have stable 5V place 220uF capacitor between OUTPUT and GND (watch out for polarity!).

 ## License